tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 >
 > sudo systemctl disable hciuart

-## Disable the kernel support for the serial TTY:
+## Disable the kernel support for the serial TTY
 > sudo nano /boot/cmdline.txt

 remove this ```console=serial0,115200``` sequence only and save.